SUPScientist/supscientist.github.io/README.md

 TODO:
 - Check date for about and resume pages,
-- Add navigation (headerbar/hamburger selector)
-- Update press
+- ~Add navigation (added to left of web/top of mobile)~
-- Add "sandbox" with, e.g., leaflet garmin mapping
+- ~Add "sandbox" with, e.g., leaflet garmin mapping~
 - Link to SFEI mooring report
 - Add RMarkdown file to GitHub

+ALWAYS:
+- Update CV
+- Update press
 - Make sure links to about and resume stay valid since I keep changing filenames...

 I forked Flexible-Jekyll from a repo quite generously provided by [artemsheludko](https://github.com/artemsheludko).
 I'm leaving their original README.md intact below for this GitHub repo but changing the content of just about every other file here.
-If you want more info or to use this theme, I'd highly recommend you go back to their oriignal repo (links below) and follow their instructions as I've removed (incidentally/accidentally) much of their great documentation.
+If you want more info or to use this theme, I'd highly recommend you go back to their original repo (links below) and follow their instructions as I've removed (incidentally/accidentally) much of their great documentation.

 # Flexible-Jekyll is a simple and clean theme for Jekyll